QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 # 2️⃣ After the session

-* I will share the feedback after the session
+* I will share the feedback after the session, if any